kap6174/SNS3/README.md

 ## Implementation Overview

-The NIDS is composed of several modular components:
+The NIDPS is composed of several modular components:

 ### NetworkMonitor (`network_monitor.py`)
 - Captures TCP packets using Scapy on the specified interface.